paulo-bettencourt/angular-post/README.md

 ## Nx Workspace

--Developed within an Nx workspace for improved project structure, code organization, and scalability.
+- Developed within an Nx workspace for improved project structure, code organization, and scalability.

 This Angular frontend application delivers a seamless user experience with enhanced security features, reactive data management, and a scalable architecture leveraging industry-standard Angular technologies.